-- To provide the knowledge necessary to ensure the successful implementation of mhealth applications at a higher level. - To identify the main factors that need to be examined within Saudi patients in the next research stages.
+- To provide the knowledge necessary to ensure the successful implementation of m-health applications at a higher level. - To identify the main factors that need to be examined within Saudi patients in the next research stages.

-Literature review
+Literature Review

-M-health applications
+M-Health Applications

-There has been a substantially increase in mobile and wireless technologies, stunning a global health service delivery transformation over the past few years, .
-The extraordinary spreading of mobile technologies and applications to support health issues has promoted a new field of electronic health (e-health), known as m-health (Hoque 2016).
+Over the past century, there has been a dramatic increase in mobile and wireless technologies, stunning a global health service delivery transformation.
+The extraordinary spreading of mobile technologies and applications to support health issues, has promoted a new field of electronic health (e-health), known as m-health (Hoque 2016).
 M-health, as abbreviated from mobile health, involves the use of mobile technologies such as smartphones, tablets, or other portable digital devices to enhance medicine and public health practices (Kariuki & Okanda 2017).
-The term M-health was invented by Prof. Robert Isteparian, who interpreted it as the use of mobile devices and network technologies for healthcare delivery (Kariuki & Okanda 2017).
+The term M-health was invented by Prof. Robert Isteparian, who interpreted it as the use of modern mobile devices and network technologies for healthcare delivery (Kariuki & Okanda 2017).
 With this new technology, there has been changing in the way patients and healthcare providers interact (Zhao et al. 2018)

 M-health services have been applied extensively in developing countries.
-It can be the best practical and accessible way to solve many challenges in the healthcare sector of the developing world.
+It can be the best effective and accessible way to solve many challenges in the healthcare sector of the developing world.
 According to Ahamed et al. (2017), the World Health Organization (WHO) 2011 global survey of 114 countries showed that m-health technologies had been used in many nations but several adoption levels.
 Besides, the lowest m-health adoption rate was in Africa, while the highest adoption rates were in all of North America, South America, and Southeast Asia.
 In China, "Health China" plan has been implemented by the Chinese government in 2016 to overcome the issue of difficulty finding available physicians (Deng et al. 2018).
 Moreover, healthcare policies have been reshaped in different countries, such as Malaysia, Thailand, Singapore, and India, to persuade healthcare providers to utilize advances in technology that can solve health issues (Hussein et al. 2017).
-In Indonesia, there are more than 92 million users who use mobile health applications provided by the Social Security Agency for Health (BPJS-K), a governmental agency who provides Indonesian public health insurance (Handayani et al. 2018).
-In India, in 2016, as a part of Digital India Program, the government has established various m-health enterprises globally to improve access, make healthcare services cost dynamic and to make the system sturdier (Ahamed et al. 2017).
+In Indonesia, there are more than 92 million users who use mobile health applications provided by the Social Security Agency for Health (BPJS-K), a governmental agency who provides Indonesian public health insurance (Handayani et al 2018).
+In India, in 2016, as a part of Digital India Program, the government has established various mhealth enterprises globally to improve access, make healthcare services cost dynamic and to make the system sturdier (Ahamed et al. 2017).
 Due to the recent advances in m-health, various mobile apps have evolved.
-For instance, "Spring Rain Doctor", the most significant mobile doctor-patient communication platform in the world (Wang et al. 2018).
+For instance, "Spring Rain Doctor," the most popular health application in China, with 92 million users in China only, make it the most significant mobile doctor-patient communication platform in the world (Wang et al. 2018).